 For each of these references, you’ll need to include:

-- The reference’s full name and title.
+- the reference’s full name and title.

 1. Consider your audience

-To do this, you should consider the audience you’re writing for.
-As a result, you should consider the specific university, college, or department you’re applying to and their qualities and values.
+You should consider the specific university, college, or department you’re applying to and their qualities and values.
 You should also give careful consideration to who will most likely read your resume first.

 2. Focus on readability

 Remember, prospective employers don’t have much time to decipher small fonts and walls of text that are challenging to read.
 So, you should ensure that your academic CV is easy to read.